 Our focus is women students who thrive in undergraduate engineering student project teams.
-We need to learn more about their "processes of becoming an engineer" (Tonso, 2007; 2014), about how women come to think of themselves as engineers and perform their engineering selves, and about how others come to identify them as engineers (Tonso, 2006).
+We need to learn more about how they describe becoming an engineer, about how women come to think of themselves as engineers and about how they perform their engineering selves, and how others come to identify them as engineers (Tonso, 2006).